comnik/thesis/chapters/3df.md

 ```

 We use 64bit unsigned integers to identify entities and string names
-to identify attributes.
+starting with a colon to identify attributes (e.g. `:person/name`,
+`:comment/parent-post`).
 While the exact choice of types doesn't
 matter, it is this unification which frees us from having to compile
 dataflows individually.